elijahtye/CloseLogic/README.md

 ## Security Notes

-- ✅ Never commit `config.js` with real keys (use environment variables in production)
+- ✅ Supabase anon key in `config.js` is public by design; do not place service role keys in frontend code
 - ✅ `SUPABASE_SERVICE_ROLE_KEY` should only be in Vercel environment variables
 - ✅ `OPENAI_API_KEY` should only be in Vercel environment variables
 - ✅ RLS policies enforce user data isolation